wp-plugins/yabp/readme.txt

 The available deals and deal categories depend on the offers at bol.com.
 The feed used from the Partner Program is rather unreliable and is subject to changes.
 If there is any problem with the number of available deals, please contact the developer.

+= Why are the email notifications not working? =

+First check if you switched the email notifications to 'on'.
+Then try to send a test notification, and check the blog's set up the admin emailaddress for the test email (check your spam folder!).
+If you still cannot find any emails, you may contact the developer to troubleshoot.

 == Screenshots ==

 1. Products displayed on a page